How Can I Improve My Mental Health Without Therapy?

 The Double-Edged Sword of Technology

-While technology offers incredible benefits, excessive or mindless use can contribute to anxiety, depression, sleep problems, and social isolation.
+While technology offers incredible benefits, too much or mindless use can contribute to anxiety, depression, sleep problems, and social isolation.
 Developing digital wellness skills is essential for modern mental health.

 Signs of Unhealthy Technology Use